theochem/horton/doc/user_hamiltonianio.rst

 Exporting a Hamiltonian in ASCII format
 ---------------------------------------

-This example shows how to export the molecular Hamiltonian for the dinotrogen molecule and the cc-pVDZ basis in the Hartree-Fock orbital basis.
+In this example, we export the molecular Hamiltonian for the dinotrogen molecule in the cc-pVDZ basis in the Hartree-Fock orbital basis.
 The Hamiltonian with all active orbitals is written to ``FCIDUMP``, while the Hamiltonian in an active space of CAS(8,8) is written to ``FCIDUMP8-8``.

 .. code-block:: python